 Chat with a local specialist who can help organize your trip.

-Day 3: Montmartre & Eiffel Tower
+Day 3: Discover Bohemian Montmartre, Evening at the Eiffel Tower

 After breakfast, follow your guide to where the artists once lived: Montmartre.
 Matisse, Picasso, Van Gogh, Degas, and more called this neighborhood home in the early 20th century.
-It's one of the true must-see neighborhoods of Paris, offering a romantic glimpse into an era when raucous cabarets, bohemian soirées, and unbridled creativity were the norm.
+It's one of the true must-see neighborhoods of Paris, offering a romantic glimpse into an era when raucous cabarets, bohemian soirees, and unbridled creativity were the norm.
 Stroll the streets that give the area its now-village atmosphere and sip wine at a café to take it all in.

-In the evening, meet with your private guide for an exploration of the Iron Lady herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.
+In the evening, meet with your private guide for an exploration of the "Iron Lady" herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.
 End the day with dinner with a view of the sparkling Eiffel Tower lights.

+This morning you'll take the train south for two hours toward the world capital of wine—the famed Bordeaux region, 80 miles (130 km) away.
 Spend the afternoon strolling the city at your leisure.
 Visit the former Royal Square, now known as the Place de la Bourse, with the Fountain of Three Graces and water mirror at its center.
 Stop at the Gothic 15th-century St. André Cathedral and neighboring Tour Pey-Berland to take in the history, then find a bakery to enjoy a sweet cannelé.

+In the evening, enjoy another quintessential Bordeaux tradition.
+In this region of wine and gastronomy, l'apéritif (the predinner drink) is an unmissable rendez-vous (a prearranged date) and the perfect way to start your visit to Bordeaux.
 To wrap up the evening, head to one of Bordeaux's elegant restaurants.
 Feast on a dinner of local delicacies, such as duck breast fillet stuffed with foie gras, then follow up with the Arcachon Basin's famed oysters paired with a glass of chilled Entre-Deux-Mers.
 Savor desserts, each prettier than the last, as you take in the city's resplendent atmosphere.
-When it comes to food and wine, Bordeaux is a lady who knows how to host.

 Head out after breakfast to discover the prestigious wines of the right bank on the eastern side of Bordeaux.
 This region is known for its merlot grapes, which are turned into world-famous wines.

-Continue to Pomerol, a smaller appellation with no grading system, for additional tastings and insight into what makes the soil and resulting wines here so special.
+After lunch, continue to Pomerol, a smaller appellation with no grading system, for additional tastings and insight into what makes the soil and resulting wines here so special.
 You'll return to your lodging in the late afternoon for a leisurely evening.

 Day 6: Depart Bordeaux